ConvertibleCo/tswig/README.md

 5. **Verbose Mode:**
 For detailed insight into the conversion process, a verbose mode is available that provides comprehensive logging.

+6. **Lean and Secure Conversion:**
+Our converter operates without introducing additional dependencies.
+By utilizing your existing TypeScript setup, we prioritize a streamlined process that enhances security by minimizing potential risks in your build.

 ## Installation